GioF71/squeezelite-docker/README.md

 ## Why

 I prepared this Dockerfile Because I wanted to be able to install squeezelite easily on any machine (provided the architecture is amd64 or arm).
-Also I wanted to be able to configure and govern the parameters easily, with particular reference to the configuration of the ALSA output.
-PulseAudio is also supported since 2022-09-15.
-Configuring the container is easy through a webapp like [Portainer](https://www.portainer.io/).
+Also I wanted to be able to configure and govern the parameters easily using environment variables.
+Configuring the container should be easy through a webapp like [Portainer](https://www.portainer.io/).

 ## Prerequisites